 The Fiduciary Standard was created in 1940 as part of the Investment Advisors Act.
-This standard, regulated by the SEC or state securities regulators, maintains that investment advisors are bound to a standard that requires them to put their client’s interests above their own.
+This standard, regulated by the Securities and Exchange Commission (SEC) or state securities regulators, maintains that investment advisors are bound to a standard that requires them to put their clients' interests above their own.
 The following rules fall under the Fiduciary Standard:

-- An advisor must place his or her interest below that of the client.
+- An advisor must place their interest below that of the client.

-- An advisor is prohibited from buying securities for his or her account prior to buying them for a client.
+- An advisor is prohibited from buying securities for their account prior to buying them for a client.

-- An advisor must do his or her best to make sure investment advice is made using accurate and complete information.
+- An advisor must do their best to make sure investment advice is made using accurate and complete information.
 The analysis must be as thorough as possible.

 - An advisor must avoid conflicts of interest.
 As a fiduciary, an advisor must disclose any conflicts of interest or potential conflicts of interest.